-- To start with, this approach is based off of making copies, which costs storage dollars.
-Every unique combination of policy to user type will require a new copy of the data — this can get out of hand very quickly.
+- Making copies costs storage dollars.
+Every unique combination of policy-to-user type will require a new copy of the data, which can quickly get out of hand.

-- The copies (static snapshots) will always lag behind the raw data, which limits analysis.
-Often, appending updates to copies is not possible based on the privacy technique being used, and therefore the entire source must be re-pseudonymized/anonymized from scratch.
+- Copies, which are static data snapshots, will always lag behind the raw data and limit analysis.
+Appending updates to copies often isn’t possible based on the privacy technique being used.
+Therefore, data engineers must re-pseudonymize/anonymize the entire source from scratch, costing time and resources.

-- Last, your compute workloads cannot be multi-tenant.
-This means you must create compute clusters per policy-enforcing copy of data to ensure the users don’t cross-contaminate data within the compute cluster (think AWS EMR instances).
+- Compute workloads cannot be multi-tenant.
+This forces data teams to create compute clusters for each policy-enforcing copy of data to ensure the users don’t cross-contaminate data within the compute cluster.
+Consider AWS EMR instances as an example.

-Immuta solves this problem for you by allowing the dynamic enforcement of data policies just-in-time, as your analytical jobs are computing.
+Immuta solves this problem by allowing just-in-time dynamic enforcement of data policies as your analytical jobs are computing.
 In other words, you only need a single live copy of the raw data.
-Also, because Immuta manages the policies just-in-time tied to the user and the data, this allows for multi-tenancy on the cluster.
+Additionally, Immuta manages the on-demand policies tied to the user and the data, making it possible to have a multi-tenancy on the cluster.

 A Look at the Numbers

-Starting with only three policy combinations, you are saving 66% on your compute and storage costs.
-That savings number grows as you increase your policy combinations required:
+Starting with only three policy combinations, you are saving 66% on compute and storage costs.
+Those savings grows as you increase the policy combinations required:

-With Immuta enforcing the data policy controls dynamically, your storage cost remains static and your compute is tied completely to utilization rather than policies – no matter how many policy combinations.
-You will need more compute resources if your user count grows (regardless of multi-tenancy); however, transient EMR clusters are a fraction of the cost of the storage costs.
+With Immuta enforcing the data policy controls dynamically, your storage cost remains static and your compute is tied completely to utilization rather than policies, regardless of the number of policy combinations.
+You’ll need more compute resources if your user count grows, regardless of multi-tenancy; however, transient EMR clusters are a fraction of the cost of storage.

-The real magic here is that you’ve removed cost and effort as the primary decision factor for how you enforce your data privacy controls.
-In other words, organizations have historically defaulted to “no, you can’t touch that data,” or “you can only see this highly anonymized version,” because of the issues associated to the anti-pattern above.
+The real magic of this approach is that cost and effort no longer have to be the primary decision factors for how you enforce data privacy controls.
+Organizations have historically defaulted to “no, you can’t touch that data,” or “you can only see this highly anonymized version,” because of the issues associated with the anti-pattern above.
 But with an automated data governance solution like Immuta, which seamlessly integrates with cloud data platforms and enables dynamic fine-grained access controls that save time, money and redundancy, you can migrate to the cloud, access and use data faster, more efficiently and more securely, all without increasing data teams’ workloads.